top of page

 Description

-This project proposes studies and analysis on the reflexivities of the art object.
-It seeks, in different images and narratives, to understand the conditions that underlie objects and subjects in a supposed production of art that is contextualized in identity discourses.
-Anthropology and art warn us that action is limited to ethos and worldviews, which drives us to reflect on the intersectionality between ethnicities, genders, social classes, in what has come to be called “post-colonialism”.
-The narrator assumes instances of a producer of gestures and, above all, a protagonist, inserting himself, many times, as a critic of the current discourses.
-In this way, art is exposed as a political strategy to sociocultural belongings.
+This project proposes studies and analyses on the reflexivities of the art object.
+It seeks, in distinct images and narratives, the conditions that ground objects and subjects in a supposed art production that contextualizes itself in identity discourses.
+Anthropology and art alert us that action is circumscribed to ethos and worldviews, which impels us to reflect on the intersectionality between ethnicities, genders, social classes, in what came to be called "post-colonialism".
+The narrator assumes instances of producer of gestures and, above all, protagonist, inserting themselves, often, as critic of prevailing discourses.
+Art is thus exposed as a political strategy to sociocultural belongings.

 bottom of page